27 Oregon Waterfall Hikes That’ll Leave You Gobsmacked!

 Difficulty: Moderate

-Elevation Gain: 1,112 ft
+Elevation Gain: 1,046 ft

-Ramona Falls is a must-visit waterfall in Oregon and it’s one of the best hikes in Mount Hood.
+Ramona Falls is a must-visit waterfall in Oregon, and it’s one of the best hikes in Mount Hood.

 The waterfall is situated on the Sandy River and is accessible via a moderately challenging hike through the forest.
-You can find the trailhead located at the Ramona Falls trailhead, off of the Lolo Pass Road.

-The highlight of the hike is the 120-foot waterfall, which cascades down a mossy basalt cliff!
 The trail passes through old-growth forests and offers beautiful views of Mount Hood and the surrounding wilderness.

+But the highlight of the hike is the 120-foot waterfall, which cascades down a mossy basalt cliff.

 Along the way, hikers may also spot wildlife such as deer and birds.
 The trail is open year-round, but the best time to visit is during the spring and summer when the weather is warmer, and the waterfall is at its fullest.